les-buchanan/accounts-rails-reactjs/README.md

 This is a simple register to keep track of debits and credits.
 Just a little sample app I found here:  https://www.airpair.com/reactjs/posts/reactjs-a-guide-for-rails-developers

-Simple git clone, bundle install, rake db:create db:migrate and then connect to http://localhost:3000/records.
+Simply git clone, bundle install, rake db:create db:migrate and then connect to http://localhost:3000/records.